+Important: We updated this article in May 2023 to make sure all info below is both current and correct.
 We see a lot of disability myths people believe that aren’t true, especially in Facebook memes posted online.
 Here are the top 10 disability myths that people think are facts, and the data that prove what the truth is for our readers.

 5 Disability Myths About Getting Approved for Benefits

-Myth #1: Everyone who applies for disability benefits gets turned down the first time
+Myth #1: Everyone who applies for disability benefits gets turned down the first time.

-We don’t know why people believe this, but here’s the Social Security Administration’s Annual Statistical Report data shows:
+We don’t know why people believe this, but here’s what the Social Security Administration’s Annual Statistical Report data shows:

-- From 2010-2019, the SSA approved 21% of initial SSD applicants, on average
+- From 2011 to 2020, the SSA approved 21% of initial disability applicants, on average

-Myth #2: It takes years to get approved for SSD benefits
+Myth #2: It takes years to get approved for SSD benefits.

-Myth #3: Alcoholics/drug addicts can get on disability instead of working
+Myth #3: Alcoholics/drug addicts can get on disability instead of working.

-Myth #4: People who’ve never worked can get disability benefits for life
+Myth #4: People who’ve never worked can get disability benefits for life.

 5 Other Disability Myths You Shouldn’t Believe